Muno459/protonmail-api-client/README.md

+# ⚡️ Async ProtonMail Python API Client

+**Note: This library is now fully async!**

+- All network operations require `async with` and `await`.
+- All usage examples, including login, message reading, sending, session save/load, and event polling, are now async.
+- If migrating from a previous synchronous version, update your code accordingly.

+---

-This is not an official python ProtonMail API client. it allows you to read, send and delete messages in protonmail, as well as render a ready-made template with embedded images.
+This is not an official python ProtonMail API client.
+It allows you to read, send and delete messages in ProtonMail, as well as render a ready-made template with embedded images.

 ## Installation